 Medallion Chandigarh, Zirakpur This hotel makes for a perfect option if you have business to finish in the industrial belt around Chandigarh, or if you are a tourist on your way to Himachal Pradesh or Amritsar.
 The trendy hotel has a multi-cuisine restaurant, a funky bar and lounge space and a 24x7 pantry.
 Best of all, it has a wheelchair-friendly room for differently abled guests.

-Morni Hills: Enjoy the scenic view of the Himalayas from Morni Hills.
-About 40minutes drive from Chandigarh, the hill hosts two lakes - Tikkar Taal and Chota Tikkar Taal and is an ideal place to spend some time in a secluded and quiet environment, away from city’s hustle bustle.
+Enjoy the scenic view of the Himalayas from Morni Hills.
+About 40minutes drive from Chandigarh, the hill hosts two lakes - Tikkar Taal and Chota Tikkar Taal and is an ideal place to spend some time in a secluded and quiet environment, away from city's hustle-bustle.

-Chattbir Zoo Tour: Once a raw scrubland, now Chattbir zoo is a beautiful abode for a wide range of mammals, reptiles and birds.
-The zoological park boasts of being home of Royal Bengal tiger, and the lion safari is a must thing to do here.
+Once a raw scrubland, now Chattbir zoo is a beautiful abode for a wide range of mammals, reptiles and birds.
+The zoological park boasts being home of Royal Bengal tiger, and the lion safari is a must thing to do here.

-Barog: It is one of the favourite places to visit near Chandigarh.
-Small, less crowded but very attractive, this place is ideal for a quick escape away from the chaos of the city.
+It is one of the favourite places to visit near Chandigarh.
+Small, less crowded but very attractive, this place is ideal for a quick escape from the city's chaos.